junxit/us-congress-bills-115/metadata.md

 - 2018-05-18 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-05-18 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-05-18 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-06-04 — Referred to the Subcommittee on Health.
+- 2018-06-13 — Committee Consideration and Mark-up Session Held.
+- 2018-06-13 — Ordered to be Reported by Voice Vote.
+- 2018-12-03 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Dec.
+28, 2018.
+- 2018-12-03 — House Committee on Oversight and Government Granted an extension for further consideration ending not later than Dec.
+28, 2018.
+- 2018-12-03 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Dec.
+28, 2018.
+- 2018-12-03 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1065, Part I.
+- 2018-12-03 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1065, Part I.
+- 2018-12-28 — Committee on Energy and Commerce discharged.
+- 2018-12-28 — Committee on Energy and Commerce discharged.
+- 2018-12-28 — Committee on Oversight and Government discharged.
+- 2018-12-28 — Committee on Oversight and Government discharged.
+- 2018-12-28 — Committee on Ways and Means discharged.
+- 2018-12-28 — Committee on Ways and Means discharged.
+- 2018-12-28 — Placed on the Union Calendar, Calendar No. 872.